 I didn’t actually start with YL.
 I bought my first essential oils from Mountain Rose Herbs.
-I’ve also used Plant Therapy , which as a great Kids Safe line.
+I also use Plant Therapy , which as a great Kids Safe line.
 Their No More Warts blend successfully removed a wart from my daughter’s foot!
 I’m sure there are others you can trust!

 To buy Young Living oils, you have 2 options.
 Purchase them at full retail price, or join as a member and get 24% off retail.
-As a member, you also get to participate in the Essential Rewards program (where I get my free products from) and you have the OPTION to earn commission by signing up new members.
+As a member, you also get to participate in the Essential Rewards program and you have the OPTION to earn commission by signing up new members.
 Signing up new members IS NOT REQUIRED in any way, shape, or form.
 It’s just a perk of being a member.

 Mountain Rose Herbs sells their oils exclusively on their website.Plant Therapy oils are available on their website (where you can participate in their Rewards Points program and earn credit to use toward future purchases) or on Amazon (yay Prime!).
 Thrive Market also sells essential oils, including their own branded line.
 I’ve not tried or researched these brands though.